 - A. The following rules and regulations relative to sport fishing are adopted: - 1.
 Each person with a valid sport fishing license or those exempt under 49-7-5 may fish no more than 100 single hooks (in aggregate) among the following devices as described: - a.
-Sport fishing trotlines, throw lines, limb lines, and set hooks may have no more than a total of 100 single hooks in aggregate and these hooks shall be spaced at least two (2) feet apart and fixed to where they cannot slip together. - b.
+Sport fishing trotlines, throw lines, limb lines, and set hooks may have no more than a total of 100 single hooks in aggregate and these hooks shall be spaced at least two (2) feet apart and fixed to where they cannot slip together.
+It is illegal to set trotlines so that they extend more than half way across any stream, channel, drain or other body of water.
+A guideline without any hooks that does not impede navigation may be used. - b.
 No more than 25 yo-yos may be fished by an individual.
 No more than two (2) single hooks may be attached to a yo-yo.
 When fished on a line, yo-yo's, limb lines, and set hooks must be attached at least two (2) feet apart and fixed so that they cannot slip together. - c.
 No more than 25 free floating fishing devices (FFFD) (Jugs) may be fished by an individual.
 Also, no more than two (2) single hooks may be attached to each of these devices.
 In Mississippi waters that border adjacent states, the legal number of FFFDs shall be that of the adjacent state or the Mississippi limit, whichever is greater, not to exceed 50 FFFDs by any individual. - d.
 On Eagle Lake in Warren County, Lake Washington in Washington County, Sardis Lake in Panola, Lafayette and Marshall Counties, Enid Lake in Lafayette, Panola and Yalobusha Counties, Grenada Lake in Grenada, Calhoun and Yalobusha Counties and Arkabutla Lake in Tate and Desoto Counties, all Yo-Yos and FFFDs must be legibly marked with either waterproof ink, stamped, or tagged to display the license holders' MDWFP number.
 Exempt anglers shall mark these gears with their full name, residence address and zip code.
 Yo-Yo tags shall be attached above the water line.
 All tags shall be furnished by the angler. - e.
 Yo-Yos & FFFDs must be attended during daylight hours on borderline waters between Arkansas and Mississippi, Eagle Lake, Lake Washington, Sardis Lake, Enid Lake, Grenada Lake and Arkabutla Lake.
 Attended means devices (whether set, baited, or tripped) must remain in sight of the angler during daylight hours.
 These devices may be fished at night without attendance, except at Lake Washington where yo-yos must be attended at all times other than between the hours of 11:00 a.m. to 1:00 p.m., when yo-yos may be unattended (tripped, with hook out of the water).
-Unattended yo-yos may be seized/confiscated by MDWFP Law Enforcement officers.
+Unattended yo-yos may be seized/confiscated by MDWFP Law a.
+Ross Barnett Reservoir: